More at rubyonrails.org:

 invalid? is the inverse of valid?.
 It triggers your validations, returning true if any errors were found in the object, and false otherwise.

 To verify whether or not a particular attribute of an object is valid, you can use errors[:attribute].
 It returns an array of all the error messages for :attribute.
 If there are no errors on the specified attribute, an empty array is returned.
+This allows you to easily determine whether there are any validation issues with a specific attribute.

 class Person < ApplicationRecord